dagmarveronika/sql-charlotta-dellborg-de24/README.md

-# SQL course using duckdb
+# sql course using duckdb